jkominek/adcstudy/data/NOTES-mcp3008.md

 their bandwidth. slew rate is nearly inconsequential, it looks like we're slewing at 0.0001 V/us in our current test data. i don't think they've ever made opamps with that little slew.

+mcp3008_3V3_3V3_12750Hz_resistor_2870tf_mic5366@2V
+  * hammer peak 554
+  * hammer background
+    * mean 10.63 sdev 1.01
+  * keystick peak 770ish (lots of variability in underlying signal)
+  * keystick background
+    * mean 105.5 sdev 1.06

+resistors were RG1608P-2871-D-T5

+okay, here's another resistor board using 2870 ohm, thin film resistors. they were chosen for low excess noise. the value was chosen to try and use more of the range of the ADC. based on the 1800 resistor board, all the values should be 1.595 times larger. so how'd we do? hammer peak is a little lower than expected, keystick seems spot on. hammer background was 0.6 higher than expected, hammer sdev was 2/3rds of expected. keystick background was 1.4 under expectation, and sdev was about 77% of expected.

+so i think we saw the noise reduction we'd hope for from inherently lower-noise resistors. since we only need one per channel, that's about an additional $5.40 in BOM cost to use them. the tested parts were also 0.5% tolerance, whereas the 1800s in the previous test were 1%. that might contribute to some of the variation in expected gain change.